MicrosoftDocs/security/compass/incident-response-playbook-dart-ransomware-approach.md

 ### What logs are available, and is there any indication that the actor is currently accessing systems?

-Logs—such as AV, EDR, and virtual private network (VPN)—are an indicator of suspected compromise.
+Logs—such as antivirus, EDR, and virtual private network (VPN)—are an indicator of suspected compromise.
 Follow-up questions may include:

 - Are logs being aggregated in a Security Information and Event Management (SIEM) solution—such as [Microsoft Azure Sentinel](https://azure.microsoft.com/services/azure-sentinel/), Splunk, ArcSight, and others—and current?
 What is the retention period of this data?
  - Are there any suspected compromised systems that are experiencing unusual activity?
  - Are there any suspected compromised accounts that appear to be actively used by the adversary?
  - Is there any evidence of active command and controls (C2s) in EDR, firewall, VPN, web proxy, and other logs?

-As part of assessing the current situation, DART may require an Active Directory Domain Services (AD DS) domain controller that was not compromised, a recent backup of a domain controller, or a recent domain controller taken offline for maintenance or upgrades.
-DART also asks whether [multifactor authentication (MFA)](https://www.microsoft.com/security/business/identity-access-management/mfa-multi-factor-authentication/) was required for everyone in the company and if [Azure Active Directory (Azure AD)](https://azure.microsoft.com/services/active-directory/) was used.
+As part of assessing the current situation, you might need an Active Directory Domain Services (AD DS) domain controller that was not compromised, a recent backup of a domain controller, or a recent domain controller taken offline for maintenance or upgrades.
+Also determine whether [multifactor authentication (MFA)](https://www.microsoft.com/security/business/identity-access-management/mfa-multi-factor-authentication/) was required for everyone in the company and if [Azure Active Directory (Azure AD)](https://azure.microsoft.com/services/active-directory/) was used.

 ### Step 2.
 Identify the LOB apps that are unavailable due to the incident